Welcome to Paprika Recipe Manager!

 Recipe Font Size Adjusts the font size of the ingredients and directions on the recipe screen.

 Alphabetize Categories If turned on, categories will be automatically sorted alphabetically.
+Otherwise, you will be able to arrange them manually.

 Grocery List